digitalrebar/doc/role_errors/consul-member.rst

 Restart Consul Returned 6
 -------------------------

-``Error executing action `restart` on resource 'service[consul]'`` and
+:typical log message: ``Error executing action `restart` on resource 'service[consul]'`` or ``/bin/systemctl restart consul returned 6, expected 0``
-``/bin/systemctl restart consul returned 6, expected 0``
+:cause: This is an intermittent timing issue

-This is an intermittent timing issue, please retry the action and it should resolve.
+:solution: Often a retry is sufficient.
+If retry fails, it may be a larger networking issue